DESIGN

 FINISH

-Lacquer finishes allow for a bright, shiny, perfect finish... that neither lasts nor ages in an interesting, graceful manner.
+Lacquers and polyurethanes offer bright, shiny, perfect finishes... that neither lasts nor age in an interesting, graceful manner.
 Particularly on brass, all lacquer eventually fails, scratches, or chips, with limited repairability and a harsh look.

-That sort of patina, a true record of live lived and music made, is to be embraced.
-With our drums, it is.
-Shells and hardware are treated with a museum-grade conservators' wax.
+That sort of patina, a true record of live lived and music made, is honesty in physical form I believe in embraching.
+For this, Latos metal shells and hardware are treated with a museum-grade conservators' wax.
 It imparts a warm lustre, and protects the drum's surface from dramatic fingerprints while it develops an initial layer of oxidation.
 It does eventually wear off after the shell and hardware have "stabilized" and developed an even more deep, rich, timeless and elegant color that bears wear and life honorably.

 CRAFT